 To host your Community Dialogue, you'll need to recruit a facilitator, note-taker, and assistants.
 The roles of each are described below.
 You can look to library staff, volunteers, or other community members with an interest in the topic to fill these roles.
 When possible, you should include these individuals (especially facilitators and note-takers) in planning conversations so they understand the goals and bigger picture of the dialogue.
+Remember, these roles should be filled by teens if possible.

 - Facilitators introduce and guide the Community Dialogue.
 Effective facilitators are good listeners who are curious about what people think and able to remain neutral about the topic being discussed.
-The facilitator does NOT need to be an expert on the issues being discussed.
-Ideally, the facilitator would be the library director or other library staff member in order to help bring forward the library as a go-to place for STEM learning in the community. - Note-takers record important points discussed during the dialogue.
+The facilitator does NOT need to be an expert on the issues being discussed. - Note-takers record important points discussed during the dialogue.
 Effective note-takers are observant and able to capture the essence of a conversation without inserting their own thoughts or ideas.
 They do NOT need to record every word that was said, but be able to identify important details and relate them to the larger goals.
 Some exact quotes are helpful, however, when analyzing what was discussed after the meeting. - Assistants: to help with set-up, welcoming people, etc. - Translators: someone who can provide translation services in various languages (e.g., Spanish) might be very useful and could be seen as culturally sensitive.